 PANDAS DIAGNOSTIC GUIDELINES

 In February 1998, Dr. Susan E. Swedo and her team at NIMH published the first description of Pediatric Autoimmune Neuropsychiatric Disorders Associated with Streptococcal Infections (“PANDAS”) in Am J Psychiatry and provided guidelines for diagnosis.
 In a published article in 2004, Dr. Swedo updated and clarified the guidelines.
-Now, the Guidelines and Therapeutics Committee of the PPN, of which Dr. Swedo is a member, is providing a guideline for diagnosing PANDAS based upon those two published papers.
+Now, the Guidelines and Therapeutics Committee of the PPN, of which Dr. Swedo is a member, is providing a guideline for diagnosing PANDAS syndrome based upon those two published papers.
 These succinct guidelines seek to clarify the intentions of the Swedo NIH team, as well as those areas of the text that inadvertently resulted in inconsistent application of the criteria by different researchers.

 Guidelines for diagnosing PANDAS include:

 1. Presence of OCD and/or tics, particularly multiple,complex or unusual tics

 2. Age Requirement (Symptoms of the disorder first become evident between 3 years of age and puberty)

 3. Acute onset and episodic (relapsing-remitting) course

 4. Association with Group A Streptococcal (GAS) infection